ictunion/main-website-public/proxy/README.md

 # Development Proxy

-This module implements [Node.js](https://nodejs.org/) base proxy server for purposes of working on integration between static web and api which is used to support certain functionality (like registrations).
+This module implements [Node.js](https://nodejs.org/) base proxy server for purposes of working on integration between static web and api which is used to support certain functionality (like membership application).

 ## Using Proxy